 Independent monitoring by observers provides verified fishery information vital to the overall management of the fishery, meets important environmental requirements and is a source of validating the management processes for the community.
-The observer coverage target for the SBT fishery is 10 percent for purse seine and 10 percent for towing.

-Operators must, if requested by AFMA, allow a fishery observer nominated by AFMA and fishery observer's safety and monitoring equipment to be carried on board vessels nominated to fish in the fishery.
+The observer coverage target in the SBT fishery is 10 percent for purse seine and 10 percent for towing.
+Operators must, if requested by AFMA, allow an AFMA nominated fishery observer and safety and monitoring equipment to be carried on board vessels operating in the fishery.